2017 New Jersey gubernatorial election

-Primary elections
+Background

 Primary elections took place on June 6, 2017.
 New Jersey utilizes a semi-closed primary system, meaning that only registered party members may vote in primary elections.
 However, unaffiliated voters can change their party registration and vote in either party primary on election day.

 The deadline to file petitions to qualify for primary elections was April 3; eleven contenders submitted petitions satisfying the requirement of 1,000 signatures.
 On April 18, as is required by the New Jersey Election Law Enforcement Commission, the candidates' financial disclosures, showing sources of earned income (e.g. salaries) and unearned income (e.g. investments), were made public.

 Gubernatorial primary candidates utilized what is known as the "matching funds" program.
 Those who raised at least $430,000 qualified to receive two dollars in public money for every dollar raised privately.
 State law mandates that any primary candidates who qualify for matching funds must participate in at least two primary debates.
 Candidates who choose not to seek matching funds but commit to raising and spending at least $430,000 can also participate.
 As of May 8, primary candidates had received donations from ten states other than New Jersey.